 Island Farm Donkey Sanctuary is a registered charity which cares for and protects abused and ill-treated donkeys and other animals.
-(Although we do not actively rescue other animals, those that have joined us in recent years include two sheep, Buttercup & Daisy who were rescued from slaughter for meat, four goats, numerous chickens, two geese, two ducks and a pot bellied pig called Percy.)
+(Although we do not actively rescue other animals, those that have joined us in recent years include a sheep, some goats, chickens, geese, ducks and a pot bellied pig called Percy.)

 Our donkey sanctuary is located in the picturesque village of Brightwell-cum-Sotwell, which is near Wallingford, Oxfordshire (England).